 Historical analysis of psychology from the field's beginnings in philosophy and the natural sciences through the 1980s.
 Students will give presentations and engage in other activities (e.g., class discussion) based on their own research on the history of psychology.
 Prerequisites: Senior standing and 20 credits in psychology.
 Offered every year.

 Detailed consideration of special topic; library research and possible laboratory work included; participants will prepare and present a major paper to seminar participants.
 Prerequisites: Senior standing and 20 credits in psychology.

 Limited study examining a student's own researchable hypothesis in consultation with one or more department members.
 Prerequisites: Senior standing and 20 credits in psychology.
 Fall only.

 397 Psychology Internship.
 (4-8)

 Internship in an approved setting.
 Work experience in an area of applied psychology supervised by agency personnel and department coordinator.
-Prerequisites: Senior standing, 20 credits in psychology and signature of chair.
+Prerequisites: Senior standing, 20 credits in psychology and approval of department chair.

 398 Honors Senior Essay, Research or Creative Project.
 (4)